Appendices

 Educational Technology ETEC Education and Human Development

-Engineering ENGR Science and Engineering
+Engineering ENGR Engineering and Computer Science

 English ENGL Liberal Arts

-Environmental Science ESCI Science and Engineering
+Environmental Science ESCI Science

 Finance FINA Business

-Fisheries and Mariculture FAMA Science and Engineering
+Fisheries and Mariculture FAMA Science

-Geographic Information Science GISC Science and Engineering
+Geographic Information Science GISC Engineering and Computer Science

-Geology GEOL Science and Engineering
+Geology GEOL Science

-Geospatial Surveying Engineering GSEN Science and Engineering
+Geospatial Surveying Engineering GSEN Engineering and Computer Science

 Health Care Administration HCAD Nursing and Health Sciences